Signed embedding (BETA)

 Enable signed embedding on a project

-From the Share modal in the top right corner of your Hex project, enable Signed embedding.
+From the Share modal in the top right corner of your Hex project, toggle on Allow signed embedding.

-Enabling signed embedding will allow API clients to generate the presigned URLs for your project that you’ll use to embed your project externally.
+Enabling signed embedding will allow API clients to generate the single-use signed URLs for your project that you’ll embed in your web application.

-For Hex projects you plan to embed in your own customer-facing product, we recommend limiting which users have Can edit or higher permissions on the project, and requiring reviews.
+For Hex projects you plan to embed, we recommend requiring reviews and limiting the number of users with Can edit or higher permissions on the project.

 Implement row-level security

-You can optionally configure your signed embedding project to dynamically display data to users based on their user attributes.
+You can optionally configure your signed embedding project to dynamically filter the data for each user based on hex_user_attributes

-To do so, you must add a parameterized SQL query that filters the data using the hex_user_attributes
+To do so, you must add a parameterized SQL query that filters your base data on one or more hex_user_attributes

 in the Variables sidebar of your Hex Project.